-The Wellington Male Voice Choir is a medium sized amateur choir (30-40 voices) that sings songs of many genres - from Bach to the Beach Boys - and hymns in traditional male voice choir style (both accompanied and "a cappella").
+The Wellington Male Voice Choir is a medium sized amateur choir (20-30 voices) that sings songs of many genres - from Bach to the Beach Boys and beyond in traditional male voice choir style (both accompanied and "a cappella").
 The choir has been in continuous existence since 1961, providing initially a service to retirement homes and similar charitable groups.
-In recent years the choir has sought a more public image, and presents public concerts, in addition to retaining as much as possible of the former service performances.
+In later years the choir has sought a more public image, and presents public concerts, in addition to private performances, for example at Rest Homes.

 During 2001 the Choir released its first Music CD production, with the title sound track of "Let there be Music".
 Our second music CD "Let the Music Begin" was recorded in November 2004 and this also features the Wellington City Jazz.
 These are no longer available.